MikeBeradino/Digital_color_theory/README.md

-This is a java app developed in Processing for demonstrating digital colors and the relitave hex/dec values.
+This is a app developed in Processing for demonstrating digital colors and the relitave hex/dec values.

 Just download the .zip file, and pick your OS version.